 This latest room tour shows one of my favourite areas of the flat, the dining area.
 While I’m not the most enthusiastic cook or host, I do love sitting at a dining table with good wine and great company, putting the world to rights long after the meal is over.
 So I find having the right setting essential for creating a relaxed but welcoming vibe, that encourages lively dinner debate and turns a quick breakfast into a long brunch.
 To see how the space looked when we moved in check out this post, and the kitchen tour is here.

 One of the issues we faced in our open plan Georgian flat was zoning the space without making either the dining or lounge area feel small and enclosed.
 We knew we wanted to take advantage of the huge window which gets the best morning light for our eating area.
 That way we could spend leisurely weekend mornings enjoying breakfast (or more likely brunch) in the sun.
+I was thinking we might get some window treatments, maybe some nice natural wooden ones for when the sun gets too bright or we want a bit of privacy, but I never got round to it, I might have to give that another think and get something sorted!

 Our dining area is to the right of our front door when you walk in the flat.
 We used the corner to store our records in an IKEA Nornas unit (which they’ve sadly discontinued boo!) so that it’s easy to listen to and change records during dinner.
 The cubbies in the Nornas are the perfect size for storing vinyl records, and the storage box holds an iron and other less pretty things that need to be kept out of view – this flat has no non-kitchen cupboards so creative storage is a must!